Below are a few items to help you plan for what to expect when taking jobs in Estes Park, Colorado and at Alpine Trail Ridge Inn.

 Shoes: Hiking boots are great for hiking the trails, but not for cleaning rooms.
 They pick up rocks and also mar the floors.
 Tennis shoes work nicely, as do a sturdy lace-up shoe.
 Sandals and loafers are not acceptable footwear.
 You may not go barefooted or work in your stocking feet, for health reasons.
 Therefore, you MUST wear footwear when you clean.

-Just for the record, we do NOT have any cars available for your use at the motel, ,just the mountain bikes.
+Just for the record, we do NOT have any cars available for your use at the hotel, just the mountain bikes.

 Summer's not very far away.
 We look forward to meeting each of you soon and to having a wonderful experience together!